mozilla-services/audit-filter/README.md

 }
 ```

-then test it with: `npm run lint:deps` or `npm run-script lint:deps`
+and test it with: `npm run lint:deps` or `npm run-script lint:deps`

+1. Optionally, set "The minimum level of vulnerability for npm audit to exit with a non-zero exit with [`npm config audit level ('low', 'moderate', 'high', 'critical')`](https://docs.npmjs.com/misc/config#audit-level)

 #### Global NPM package